 unique, including what to expect year by year, where IC alumni are

 today, and all that you need to apply and

 As actors make progress through their sophomore year, they are evaluated regularly by the faculty, and given clear, specific feedback on their strengths and areas for growth.
-In the junior and senior years, BFA Actors take advanced courses in acting for the camera, speech, dialects, styles of acting, audition techniques, and basic business practice.
+In the junior and senior years, BFA Actors take advanced courses in acting for the camera, voice and speech, dialects, styles of acting, audition techniques, and professional preparation, including our Industry Showcase in New York.
 Many students take advantage of Ithaca College’s London Center and spend the fall semester of their junior year studying British drama and culture.
 In the senior year, opportunities include workshops and master classes that help facilitate the transition to the profession.
 Most students attend a one-week Field Studies trip to New York City, connecting with a rich network of IC alumni in the entertainment business.
 Our alumni are committed to providing an important link to the industry, whether in New York, Chicago, Los Angeles or in theatre centers around the world.
 The Alumni Resources section of our website conveys the breadth and depth of IC’s presence in the entertainment industry.